Priyanshukumaranand/BranchConnect/README.md

 - Confirm container image is present in ACR: `az acr repository show --name <acr> --repository branchbase-backend`.
 - Health check: GET `https://<app-name>.azurewebsites.net/socket/ping`.
 - If images or avatars do not load due to CORS, double-check `FRONTEND_URL` and Helmet/CORS middleware in `backend/src/app.js`.

-## Where to look next

-- `backend/README.md` contains backend-specific run instructions and Docker Compose dev instructions.
-Keep the backend README for low-level developer guidance; this root README is intended as a higher-level system and deployment guide.
-- Consider adding a `deploy/` folder with the official GitHub Actions YAML and an ARM/Bicep template if you want fully repeatable infra-as-code.

----

-If you'd like, I can also:

-- Add the GitHub Actions workflow file to `.github/workflows/` and a minimal `deploy` script under `deploy/`.
-- Create an ARM/Bicep template or Terraform module to provision the ACR + App Service and assign the roles automatically.

-Tell me which of those you'd like me to implement next and I'll create the files and run a quick validation locally.